developer-zebra/developer-zebra-site/src/licensing/process/index.md

 ## Logging

-**On Android devices**, License Manager activities are captured in Android Debug Bridge (adb) and RXLogger log files.
+License Manager activities are captured by [Zebra RXLogger](/rxlogger) and Android logcat.

 -----